pkt-cash/pkt-docs/docs/infra/exit-node.md

 The server contains the default configuration for the sniproxy and is being edited by the `adddomain.sh` and `removedomain.sh` scripts which are used by the AnodeVPN API to add and remove domains respectively from the proxy.

 For troubleshooting you can view the sniproxy logs.
 The access log is stored in `vpn_data/sniproxy-access.log` and the error log is stored in `vpn_data/sniproxy-error.log`.

+### Setup a Domain Node
+When you own a PKT vanity domain, it enables sovereignty for PKT websites.
+More information on how to set up a Domain Node will be available prior to Infrastructure Day on October 30, 2024.

+### Setup a Nameserver Node
+Packet Network has DNS (Domain Name System) that leverages the Packet Network to map domain names to cjdns IP addresses.
+More information on how to set up a Nameserver Node will be available in 2025.

+### Setup a Route Server Node
+The route server is used to route traffic on the Packet network.
+More information on how to set up a Route Server Node will be available in 2025.